© Crown copyright 2018

 Losses (minus any profits) on sales of assets (traditional accounting).
 Losses (minus any profits) on sales of cars (cash basis).

 |Other business expenses||Trade or professional journals and subscriptions, other sundry business running expenses not included elsewhere.||Payments to clubs, charities, political parties and so on.

 Non-business part of any expenses.
 Cost of ordinary clothing.

 You’ll pay tax on the profits for your basis period for the tax year.
-After the first year or two in business, your basis period is the 12-month period you use for your accounts (except if you change your accounting date or ceased).
+After the first year or two in the business, your basis period is the 12-month period you use for your accounts (except if you change your accounting date or the business has ceased).

 Use the following rules to help you work out your basis period.
-If you are a partner see Partners’ trading or professional profits below.
-Partnerships do not have basis periods.
+If you’re a partner see Partners’ trading or professional profits below.
+Partnerships don’t have basis periods.

-If your businesses started in the period 1 to 5 April, we will treat the profit for year 1 as nil.
+If your businesses started in the period 1 to 5 April, we’ll treat the profit for year one as nil.
 This won’t affect anything else that depends upon the date, or tax year, your business starts.

 - made up your accounts to a date different from the date used last year

-- changed your accounting date last year, but this was not agreed by us, and you have made your accounts up to the same date this year (if you changed back to your old date, this is not a change of accounting date)
+- changed your accounting date last year, but this wasn’t agreed by us, and you’ve made your accounts up to the same date this year (if you changed back to your old date, this isn’t a change of accounting date)